Nathan7128/4th-year-Polytech/README.md

-# 4th-year-Polytech
+# Introduction
- This repository contains all the programs I completed during my 4th year of studies at Polytech.
+ This repository contains all the programming work that I complete during my 4th year of studies (2024-2025) at Polytech Clermont.

 # Specification